sebastiansiedlarz409/FPGA-Games/README.md

 # Some simple 2D games on FPGA

 Project created for the purpose of learning the VHDL language.
-There is 3 gmaes:
+There is 3 games:
 * TicTacToe (Two players)
 * Snake
 * PingPong (Two players)